Manu Ginóbili: National team career

-Ginóbili was a core member of a hugely successful Argentina national basketball team, which is sometimes referred to as the Golden Generation.
+Ginóbili was a core member of a successful Argentina national basketball team, which is sometimes referred to as the Golden Generation.

 Junior national team

 Ginóbili played with the junior Argentina national team at the 1997 FIBA Under-21 World Championship, where his team finished in 4th place.

 Senior national team

 Ginóbili was a member of the senior Argentina national basketball team, and made his senior debut during the 1998 FIBA World Championship in Athens.
 He also played at the 2002 FIBA World Championship, where he won a silver medal.
 Ginóbili's best accomplishment as a member of the national team came at the 2004 Athens Summer Olympics when he led Argentina to a gold medal as they became the first team other than Team USA to emerge as the competition's winner in 16 years.
 The highlight of the tournament was his game-winning buzzer beater with 0.7 seconds remaining, on the opening day of the Olympics, in a game versus Serbia and Montenegro.
 Ginóbili led the team in both scoring (19.3 points per game) and assists (3.3 assists per game).

 Ginóbili played with Argentina at the 2006 FIBA World Championship, where his team finished in 4th place.
 Ginóbili was the flag bearer for Argentina at the opening ceremony of the 2008 Summer Olympics, which was held in Beijing, China.
 At the 2008 Beijing Summer Olympics basketball tournament, Argentina defeated Lithuania to win the bronze medal game, although the shooting guard did not play in that match, after sustaining an injury in the tournament's semifinals.
 In April 2010, Ginóbili announced that he would not participate in the 2010 FIBA World Championship, due to family reasons.
 However, he competed for the team at the 2012 London Summer Olympics, where Argentina narrowly missed out on winning the bronze medal, in the bronze medal game versus Russia.
 Ginóbili played his last international games at the 2016 Rio Summer Olympics, where Argentina finished in 8th place.